valeriupredoi/bgc-val/index.rst

 The biogeochemical validation toolkit is build with flexibility in mind.

-The structure of this module is:
+The top level structure of this module is:

 	:theWholePackage.py:
 	:makeReport.py:
 	:analysis_timeseries.py:
 	:analysis_p2p.py:
-	:analysis_level0.py:
 	:downloadFromMass.py: